-Click here to view this document as a PDF file: Susan Schneider's Proposed Tests for AI Consciousness: Promising but Flawed (pdf, August 28, 2020).
+Click here to view the final manuscript version as a PDF file: Susan Schneider's Proposed Tests for AI Consciousness: Promising but Flawed (pdf, August 28, 2020).

-Click here to view this document as a DOCX file: Susan Schneider's Proposed Tests for AI Consciousness: Promising but Flawed (docx, August 28, 2020).
+Click here to view the final manuscript version as a DOCX file: Susan Schneider's Proposed Tests for AI Consciousness: Promising but Flawed (docx, August 28, 2020).